 Out of all the labels on this list, J. P. Hackett, or more commonly known now as Hackett London, is probably the most inviting tailor out there.
 This isn't to say they're not exclusive or anything.
 They still maintain a certain level of exclusivity for their bespoke service.
-But through the years, the brand has become known for their ready-to-wear line, offering quality pieces for men who many not afford their made-to-measure suits.
+But through the years, the brand has become known for its ready-to-wear line, offering quality pieces for men who may not afford their made-to-measure suits.
+You can even shop for it in many British retailers!
 In this spirit, they're sharing the tradition of fine tailoring to a wider audience, hoping to keep the tradition alive for another few centuries.

 Source: Hackett London Facebook Page